 - What training and skillsets would you like to have?

 This year has been difficult for everyone.
 Managers have probably already had to adjust expectations and goals to meet their teams’ new limitations.
 But is that enough?

-It is worth remembering that 2020 has had a disproportionately large effect on women’s careers as mothers take over homeschooling and childcare responsibilities.
+It is worth remembering that the past few years have had a disproportionately large effect on women’s careers as mothers take over homeschooling and childcare responsibilities.
 Many women have already been forced to seek positions with less demanding hours or even to leave the workforce altogether.
 Managers are thus facing a unique challenge.
 How to reward employees who are going the extra mile during these crises without penalizing those who have needed to take care of other priorities?

 While compassion and empathy are always important, good vibes alone will not be sufficient to support the fatigued workforce.
 Employers must take concrete steps to modify performance management systems in order to fairly evaluate employees.